Follow TV Tropes

 • Anyone Can Die: Despite what we're told at the beginning of the story, four out of the five main characters will end up dead.

-• Apocalypse How: Class 5 or 6.
-Humanity is functionally extinct, all other life is extinct, human civilization is gone, and the Earth is an uninhabitable wasteland.
+• Apocalypse How: Class 3a at minimum, but potentially up to Class 6.
+Humanity is functionally extinct, most if not all other life is implied to be extinct proper, human civilization is gone, and the Earth is an uninhabitable wasteland.

 • The Bad Guy Wins: Ted is able to Mercy Kill the other four, getting some happiness from how much this pissed AM off, but still thinks AM "won" in as many words.
 How much even this can be considered "winning" is highly debatable, though, given AM's existence is implied to be entirely hollow regardless.